 The largest wirehouse full-service brokerage firms today are Morgan Stanley, Merrill Lynch, UBS, and Wells Fargo.
 Independent broker-dealers include LPL Financial, Ameriprise, and Raymond James.
-While independent broker-dealers may offer a greater scope of products and funds to advisors on their platform, there are still differences between registered investment advisors, most notably the duty as a fiduciary.
+While independent broker-dealers may offer a greater scope of products and funds to advisors on their platform, there are still differences with registered investment advisors; most notably the duty as a fiduciary.

 Today, many financial advisory and wealth management firms operate as a subsidiary of another larger, parent firm.
-For example, Merrill Lynch often has affiliations and partnerships with smaller firms or stand-alone advisors and LPL Financial is comprised of a network of advisors backed by the LPL platform.
+For example, Merrill Lynch often has affiliations and partnerships with smaller firms or stand-alone advisors.
+LPL Financial is a network of stand-alone advisors on the LPL platform.

 Affiliated advisors can still call themselves “independent” or a registered investment advisor, but they will still need to disclose the relationship.
 This is one reason why it is always important to read the disclosures, such as the ADV.

-Many investors will choose a fee-only advisor once they understand the difference in compensation arrangements.
+Many investors will choose a fee-only wealth management firm once they understand the difference in compensation arrangements.
 Before deciding on a financial advisor, do your homework and ensure you are comfortable with the firm.
 After all, if you don’t trust the recommendations provided by your advisor, why are you paying for them?